jpawlyn/docker-aws-sam-local/README.md

 First of course you need to install docker on your system.
 And then fork this repo and customize that Makefile with the location of

 - BASEDIR.
-This is the location of your AWS Lamdbda
+This is the location of your AWS Lamdbda and by default it is pointed at the (example)[example] directory in this repo.
+You will want to shift this to where your lambda actually lives when you fork this repo.
+Alternatively, if you don't want to change BASEDIR, you could also edit the [example/template.yaml] file and change the AWS::Serverless::Function::Properties::Handler::Path to whereever on the local system you have your lambda code
 - REPO.
 This is the location of the docker repo where the dockerfile lives, it defaults to the image stored on hub.docker.io/r/xevo right now, so adjust this if you want your own private docker image

-If you want to run this raw and add your own commands then run this
+If you want to run this raw and add your own commands then run this.
+The two key ideas here are to link the docker management in the container with the host.
+This is because SAM local actually runs as a docker container so the aws-sam-local container needs to control other containers.

+The second is that by default aws-sam-local assumes that the lambda files are in the same directory in which is was installed.

+## Docker Compose sample file
+This implements the same thing as the Makefile, it boots the docker image and points it to the [example] directory by default so feel free to change this and add this to your more complete docker compose.

+## Running from the console

 ```console
 $ docker run -it --rm \